Prateeknandle/url-shortener/README.md

     "Long_url":"https://gobyexample.com"
 }
 ```
-8. After we send this request we'll get the shortened url in response.
+8. After we send this request we'll get the shortened url in response(also printed in terminal).
 9. Use the short url, and run it on your respective browser, it'll redirect to the original url.

 Follow the following steps, if using docker image: